-Soybeans could be an interesting crop to test.
-Organic soybean production occupies 0.5% of arable land in Hungary, showing the potential to increase the amount of producers.
+Organic soybean production occupies 0.5 % of arable land in Hungary, showing the potential to increase the amount of producers.
 New varieties come in every year but need to be tested, and accumulated knowledge should be shared with farmers.
 There are plans to disseminate the knowledge and experience made by means of a professional field day or an easy to understand booklet.

-The case study for variety testing was initiated by ÖMKi in 2013, which later cooperated with 4-5 organic farms, 2-3 seed distributor companies, and 2-3 distributor companies for microbiological preparations involved.
+The case study for variety testing was initiated by ÖMKi in 2013, which later cooperated with 4-5 organic farms, 2-3 seed distribution companies, and 2-3 distribution companies for microbiological preparations, depending on the season.
 In 2016, the experiment was evaluated, and recommendations were outlined.

-A stable connection with the farmers during on-farm experiments would lead to a better exchange and enhance crop diversification.
+A stable connection with the farmers during on-farm experiments will be maintained, which is expected to result in better exchange and enhance crop diversification.
 It is crucial to support the creation of a network between farmers and seed producers and accelerate the flow of information with professional events, knowledge transfer, and publications.

-Research should be carried out in the same location with the same varieties to get evaluable results.
+Research should be carried out in the same location with the same varieties to get results that can be evaluated.

 The aim is to design a better dissemination method (e.g. an online platform or newsletter) to improve the flow of information.
 At the moment, there are two professional days per year when actors come to gather and share their experiences.

-We also would like to reach an agreement with the seed distributors to guarantee that the same varieties are available for organic farmers throughout a longer period (currently this is not the case).
+We also would like to reach an agreement with the seed distributors to guarantee that the same varieties are available for organic farmers over a longer period (currently this is not the case).

 Relevance of the DiverIMPACTS goals

 Our case study is part of a cluster of cases involving adverse environmental conditions.
 Drought, especially, can cause severe problems in the case of the inclusion of soybeans in a crop rotation in Hungary.
-Looking to solve these problems, we tested available new varieties and investigated new inoculation products and innovative agro-techniques such as sowing 0000 soybeans as a second crop.
+Looking to solve these problems, we test available new varieties and investigated new inoculation products and innovative agro-techniques such as sowing very early variety soybeans as a second crop.

 However, there are still many lock-ins that have to be resolved in order to integrate soybeans successfully in a Hungarian organic crop rotation.
 These problems are not only social and economic but also technical and agronomic.
 We expect DiverIMPACTS to contribute to the case study with its professional expertise and help us advance regarding the complex questions and drawbacks mentioned above.
 These solutions will allow Hungarian farmers to realize the manifold benefits of soybean cultivation in organic production.